A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Optimal AR models for synthetic isotropic turbulence generation

 Figure \ref{fig_S_YW_Krenk_GA-0_GA-10} shows the $MSE$ obtained with all the models considered in the analysis, as a function of $N$.

-As expected, the \textit{MSE} obtained with the YW approach decreases with $N$, because the obtained models match exactly the target autocovariance function for lags up to the model order.
-For the Krenk approach, the error decreases rapidly for low $N$ values, reflecting the advantages of restricted AR models as compared with the YW approach.
+As expected, the \textit{MSE} obtained with the Y-W approach decreases with $N$, because the obtained models match exactly the target autocovariance function for lags up to the model order.
+For the K-M approach, the error decreases rapidly for low $N$ values, reflecting the advantages of restricted AR models as compared with the Y-W approach.
 However, the obtained error stagnates from $N=5$ on.
-This can be explained from the fact that including regression terms for lag $2^4, 2^5,...$, improves little the fitting of a target autocovariance function that becomes very close to zero for such lag values.
-This result clearly shows that Krenk approach has an intrinsic upper limit on the number of regression terms to be considered, this limit being related to the range of lags for which $\gamma^T_l$ takes non negligeable values.
-In this particular case, this range depends on the selected $\Delta \mathring{r}$ employed to obtain the discrete target values from the continuous non-dimensional target autocovariance function of the underlying random process, see Appendix \ref{A_isotropic}.
-The improvements provided by $GA-0$ with respect to $Krenk$ model show the importance of searching for optimal model schemes rather than assuming a predefined model structure, as the exponential scheme of Krenk.
+This can be explained by the fact that including a regression term for lag $2^{6-1}=32$ (i.e. $N=6$) improves little the fitting of a target autocovariance function that becomes very close to zero for such lag values.
+This result clearly shows that an exponential model scheme, as that of model \textit{K-M}, has an intrinsic upper limit on the number of regression terms that is worthy to consider, this limit being related to the range of lags for which $\gamma^T_l$ takes non-negligeable values.
+This range depends on the selected $\Delta \mathring{r}$ employed to obtain the discrete target values from the continuous non-dimensional target autocovariance function of the underlying random process, see Appendix \ref{A_isotropic}.
+The improvements provided by \textit{GA}-0 with respect to \textit{K-M} model show the importance of searching for optimal model schemes rather than assuming a predefined model structure.
 The improvement becomes noticeable for $N$ values larger than the aforementioned upper limit $N=5$.
-Finally, the gap between results for $GA-0$ and $GA-10$ clearly shows the additional improvement associated to an optimal selection of the autocovariance equations employed in the determination of the model parameters.
+Finally, the gap between the results for \textit{GA}-0 and \textit{GA}-10 clearly shows the additional improvement associated with an optimal selection of the autocovariance equations employed in the determination of the model parameters.
 Thus, relaxing the hypothesis $\textbf{l} = \textbf{j}$, that usually underlies in the literature, is actually a clear path for improvement.